Séamus Coleman: Sligo Rovers

 Coleman was spotted by Sligo Rovers when he lined up against them in a friendly for his hometown club, St Catherine's.
 He made his League of Ireland debut against Derry City at the Brandywell in October 2006 as a substitute for Adam Hughes.

 Sligo Rovers coach Rob McDonald did not rate Coleman very highly as a player, telling him that he should join League of Ireland First Division club Finn Harps.
 McDonald departed Sligo Rovers in March 2007, and was replaced by Paul Cook, of whom Coleman later said: "He made me feel like I was the best player in the League.
 It just makes such a difference when you have a manager who believes in you".

-Coleman scored his only goal for Rovers against Bray Wanderers on 17 May 2008, concluding a 3–0 win.
+Coleman scored his only goal for Sligo against Bray Wanderers on 17 May 2008, concluding a 3–0 win.

 Everton

 Following a recommendation by Willie McStay to former teammate and Everton manager David Moyes, Coleman was signed by the Merseyside club for £60,000 in January 2009, ahead of other interest from Ipswich Town, Birmingham City and Celtic.
 Before playing a game for Everton, Coleman had to undergo surgery on a career-threatening infected blister.
 He made his debut on 22 October 2009 in the Europa League group stage in a 5–0 loss to Benfica at the Estádio da Luz, being beaten to the ball by Javier Saviola for the first goal.
 Three days later in his Goodison Park debut, a Premier League match against Tottenham Hotspur, Coleman was named Man of the Match after coming on as a first-half substitute for the injured Joseph Yobo, and played an instrumental part for both of Everton's goals in a 2–2 draw.
 He made his FA Cup debut against Carlisle United in the third round on 2 January 2010, replacing Tony Hibbert in the 80th minute and creating a goal for Tim Cahill two minutes later, in a 3–1 home win.